WilliamChelman/ng-helper/README.md

     -h, --help               output usage information
 ```

-For example, if you are in the root of your application and you generated some applications and/or libraries, your `angular.json` might look like
+For example, if you are in the root of your project and you generated some applications and/or libraries, your `angular.json` might look like

 ```json
 {